TXS 0506+056-like blazar sources and their role as possible neutrino emitters: Sample of candidates

 \subsection{Estimation of the accretion rate}

-From the optical/UV spectral observations, we are interested in the luminosity of the emission lines, which can be exploited to recover different useful quantities such as the photon energy density in the BLR and in the dusty torus (see Section \ref{sec:model}), or the accretion rate.
-In this section we give an estimate of the accretion rate of the candidates in order to understand if they could share the same accretion mechanism and the same nature as BL Lac type objects.
+From the optical/UV spectral observations, we are interested in the luminosity of the emission lines, which can be exploited to estimate different useful quantities such as the photon energy density within the BLR and the dusty torus (see Section \ref{sec:model}), or the accretion rate.
+In this section we give an estimate of the accretion rate of the candidates in order to understand if they could share the same accretion mechanism and the same nature as TXS~0506+056.

 Starting from the luminosity of the lines we extrapolated the luminosity of the BLR, $\mathrm{L_{BLR}}$, of the source through the use of the lines ratios reported in \citet[][Table 1]{Francis1991}, where the authors estimate the strength of the emission lines with respect to the Ly$\alpha$ line (to which a reference value of 100 is assigned) in a composite spectrum of $>700$ quasars.
 These ratios are used to estimate $\mathrm{L_{BLR}}$ through the relation